 Healthcare practitioner background, but want something different?

-We are looking to recruit people with Allied Healthcare backgrounds to join our Major Trauma Signposting teams.
-Based at NHS Major Trauma Centres , you will be working alongside senior NHS practitioners as well as patients and their families.
+We recruit people with Allied Healthcare backgrounds to join our Major Trauma Signposting teams based at NHS Major Trauma Centres.
+Here you will work alongside senior NHS practitioners as well as patients and their families.
 Your advice and support will help change a very bad day into a better one for the patients and their families.
 Although you will be using your clinical skills, the role of Adviser is a non clinical role.

 Instead you will be the catalyst that enables seriously injured patients to gain access to early support and rehabilitation that they might not otherwise have had, thanks to your signposting and advice.

-If you are interested in working with us we are always keen to hear from rehabilitation professionals who might be able to support the delivery of the MTSP at a Major Trauma Centre.
+If you are interested in working with us we are always keen to hear from rehabilitation professionals who might be able to support the delivery of the MTSP.
 If you have a strong clinical background and are seeking a more diverse role supporting people with complex injuries, working alongside the NHS, then please do contact us we are always interested in hearing from you as we may have opportunities in the near future.

 “It’s been a God send, I didn’t know which way to turn until I spoke with you, now we’ve got the help we need it’s such a relief” – service user feedback.

-We are seeking a motivated and assertive healthcare practitioners to start a new team we are creating at Royal Sussex County Hospital in Brighton.
+We are seeking a motivated and assertive healthcare practitioners to start a new team we are creating at St George’s Hospital in South West London.

 You will have direct experience of supporting patients, ideally those with complex healthcare needs, to recover and or return to work.